prophetl33t/ShodanCPP/README.md

-ShodanCPP is a library for accessing the Shodan API.
+ShodanCPP is a Ñ++ library for accessing the Shodan API.

 Usage example: